Innovative employee benefits, reward and recognition systems: when compensation isn't enough

 Strengthening company culture through benefits and rewards

-The types of employee benefits and rewards and recognition programs that an employer puts in place – in addition to employee entitlements – are somewhat dependant on a company’s capacity, as well as the nature of the business itself.
-After all, not all employers can offer the types of travel benefits that Qantas and global accommodation giant Airbnb do.
-But whether it’s leave benefits, health and well-being programs, superannuation, non-financial rewards, long-term incentives, or flexible working arrangements, employees expect benefits and rewards beyond their base pay – and employers who are unable to meet these expectations may increasingly face retention and hiring challenges in the future.
+Employee benefits, rewards and entitlements are somewhat dependent on a company’s capacity, as well as the nature of the business.
+After all, not all employers can afford to offer benefits such as onsite childcare as CommBank does.
+But whether it’s leave benefits, health and wellbeing programs, additional superannuation, non-financial rewards, long-term incentives or flexible working arrangements, employees today expect benefits and rewards beyond their base pay.
+And employers who are unable to meet these expectations may increasingly face retention and hiring challenges.

 Pursue a career in HR management